 Resting.
 After your steak is done, remove it from the grill and let it ‘rest’ for about ten minutes.
 This resting is another crucial step (perhaps the most crucial of all) that ensures that the meat will remain juicy when you carve it.
 Use a rack or chopsticks, just as you did for the air-drying, to ensure circulation all around the steak; this avoids the crust getting soggy underneath.

 Carving and Serving.
-A fiorentina is too big to serve individually.
-It is typically carved up, first by removing the filet and then the contrefilet from the T-bone, then each against the grain:
+A Florentine steak is too big to serve individually.
+It is typically carved up, first by removing the filet and then the contrefilet from the T-bone, then slicing the meat against the grain:

 Each diner helps themselves to as much steak as they want.
 Many people serve the meat with lemon wedges, but as far as I’m concerned a sprinkling of salt—and maybe pepper—is all this steak needs!

-There is much debate among steak connoisseurs about the precise best way to prepare a fiorentina or, for that matter, any other steak.
+Connoisseurs debate endlessly about the best way to prepare a fiorentina or, for that matter, any other steak.
 Here are some brief explanations of the major ‘issues’:

 Seasoning.
 Some sources, including the august Artusi, solemnly warn against seasoning the steak at all before it is entirely cooked, on the theory that salt will draw out the juices.
 More modern sources allow seasoning the seared side of the meat, as suggested in this post.
-Other sources even recommend seasoning the meat before cooking—something that had been thought to be anathema but actually works well if you season the meat an hour or so before grilling, which allows enough time for the salt to penetrate the meat, which draws the juices back in.
+Other sources recommend seasoning the meat before cooking.
+This is something that had previously been thought would prevent good browning by bringing the juices the surface.
+But it actually works well if you season the meat an hour or so before grilling.
+This allows enough time for the salt to penetrate the meat, which draws the juices back in.
+(These days this is my preferred method.)

 Turning while grilling.
 Then there is the traditional school of thought that the steak should only be turned over once.
 But more modern sources call for turning the steak several times, which is said to ensure more even cooking.
 I have tried both and, quite frankly, can’t tell much difference in the taste or texture of the final product.
 Turning often does allow you to season the steak more thoroughly but you sacrifice those nice, neat grill marks.